 Sealing that raw wood with multiple coats – at least three – of Smith’s Clear penetrating Epoxy Sealer (CPES) is an absolute must.
 Doing so reduces the wood’s ability to absorb water dramatically.

-We’ve seen and anguished over way too many bottoms where 3M5200 was forced into the plank seams in a misguided attempt at caulking them.
+We have seen and anguished over way too many bottoms where 3M5200 was forced into the plank seams in a misguided attempt at caulking them.

 Cured 3M5200 is dense and inflexible.
 It cannot compress as the neighboring planks swell, so the wood is compressed and even damaged beyond repair in the process.